austincunningham/GolangUserRestApi/readme.md

 # Golang REST API

-User REST API with crudl operation on mongo db
+User REST API with crudl operation on mongo db.
+Following endpoints will be available

+    /users GET    (get all users)
+    /users/{id}   (find a single user by id)
+    /users POST   (create a user)
+    /users PUT    (update a user)
+    /users DELETE (delete a user)

 ## Prerequisites